 Women eligible to participate in PRAMS are selected from Maryland's live birth certificate files.
 Each month, a stratified, random sample of approximately 200 live births is selected.
-The sample is stratified by maternal age (<20 years, 20-34 years, ≥35 years) and infant birth weight (<2500 grams, ≥2500 grams).
-This sampling frame over-samples mothers who have delivered a low birth weight infant (<2500 grams) as well as mothers who are under 20 years of age or 35 years of age or older.
+The sample is stratified by maternal age (<35 years, ≥35 years) and infant birth weight (<2500 grams, ≥2500 grams).
+This sampling frame over-samples mothers who have delivered a low birth weight infant (<2500 grams) as well as mothers who are 35 years of age or older.